alexisvalentino/alexisvalentino/README.md

 - 🐱 **[My Portfolio Website](https://alexisvalentino.vercel.app/)** - A creative anime-themed portfolio showcasing a collection of academic and personal projects developed during my university years.

 ### Upcoming (Still in 🚧)
+- 📟 **[Omni](https://agentfirstoperatingsystem.vercel.app/)** - Omni is a hybrid AI operating system built as a full OS simulator in the browser.
+It combines a traditional smartphone interface (lock screen, home screen, notifications, app library) with an AI agent layer that can plan and execute tasks across multiple services.
+Instead of switching between apps, users can enter a workspace where agents handle workflows like travel, scheduling, communication, and more, while maintaining full visibility and control.
+- 🔅 **[Marahuyo Studios®](https://marahuyostudios.vercel.app/)** - A landing page for a Software Development agency.
+Architecting the future of digital experiences.
+Provides high-performance software for the next generation of enterprises.
+- 🧽 **[TrustMop](https://trustmop.net/)** - Book a trusted cleaner in minutes.
+Clear pricing.
+Verified cleaners.
+Simple booking — designed for people in unfamiliar cities.
+- 👽 **[DANA]()** - A reporter in your pocket.
+Turns fresh, curated articles into summarized, podcast-like news every time you tap the app’s widget.
-- 👷‍♂️ **[Construction Anti-Corruption Portal](https://github.com/alexisvalentino/cacp)** - A civic-tech transparency platform inspired by a Philippine Star editorial calling for stricter oversight to prevent construction anomalies and ensure the "flood control scandal" never repeats.
+- 👷🏻‍♂️ **[Construction Anti-Corruption Portal](https://github.com/alexisvalentino/cacp)** - A civic-tech transparency platform inspired by a Philippine Star editorial calling for stricter oversight to prevent construction anomalies and ensure the "flood control scandal" never repeats.
 - 🌱 **[Terra]()** - A farm-to-market platform empowering Southeast Asian farmers to sell produce directly to customers while providing data-driven tools to improve their yields.

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=alexisvalentino&" alt="alexisvalentino" /></p>